sdevisch/hello_spark/docs/03_serialization.md

 ## Serialization: Explain plans, Arrow, and NumPy boundaries

+Read this after the framework conclusions.
+The goal here is to explain when pandas/NumPy serialize, why Arrow matters, and how to avoid hidden Python crossings.

 This part contains four scripts that show where serialization happens and how to minimize it.

 ### Files